mdreece/Quick-HDRI-Controls/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/mdreece/Quick-HDRI-Controls/releases)
+1. Download the latest .zip
 2. In Blender, go to `Edit > Preferences > Add-ons`
-3. Click `Install...` and select the downloaded `.py` file
+3. Click `Install...` and select the downloaded `.zip` file
 4. Enable the addon by checking the box next to `3D View: Quick HDRI Controls`

 ## Quick Start